|Sean O’Donnell (photo by C. Ikiri)|

 These days, O’Donnell is nearing the end of his career.
 But, he still hasn’t given up the dream of finishing on a high note.

 “The reality is, I’ve played in the league a long time.
 As much as my brain thinks that I can play 18-20 minutes every night, I can’t do it,” he said.

-In the off-season he signed with Chicago Blackhawks and it’s been a good fit so far.
+In the off-season, he signed with the Chicago Blackhawks and it’s been a good fit so far.